OSGeo/grass-website/content/about/community.md

 ### Q&A websites

 <div class="alert rounded-0 alert-default">
-Discussions in Q&A style may be held on these sites; you need to first register to participate.
+Discussions in question and answer (Q&A) style may be held on these sites; you need to first register to participate.
 </div>

 | <div style="width:70px">MEDIA</div> | LINK |  |